Vitamin D: Why Deficiency Is Common—and Supplementation Often Falls Short

 Bringing It All Together: Supporting Vitamin D Regulation, Not Just Levels

-Vitamin D deficiency is rarely a single-variable problem.
+Vitamin D deficiency is rarely a single-variable issue.
 As this article has shown, vitamin D status is shaped by absorption capacity, activation pathways, cofactor availability, inflammatory burden, metabolic demand, and intracellular signaling—not simply sun exposure or supplement intake.

 This is why efforts focused solely on “raising the number” often fall short.
 In many cases, vitamin D appears adequate on paper while biological activity remains impaired.
 In others, supplementation produces inconsistent results or secondary imbalances when underlying drivers are not addressed.